MystenLabs/sui/doc/src/explore/wallet-browser.md

 The channel bot displays a message that starts with "5 test SUI objects are heading to your wallet..."

-## View your account balance
+## View your wallet balance

-To view your account balance, click **Coins**.
+To view your wallet balance, click **Coins**.
 The wallet shows your SUI balance and lists the other coins in your wallet, if any.

 ## Send coins